faozziyyah/launchcountdowntimer/README.md

-# Frontend Mentor - Launch countdown timer solution
+# Launch countdown timer solution

 This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.